maoyuans/chronicles-of-terre/hidden/TBR/Silence.md

 *[Dead silence.
 A gasp.]* "I-it comes, The Travelers be with me..."

 *[A distant humming can be heard, and quickly amplifies into a howling, snarling, wailing wind.
-Wooden walls and frames creak agains the impact.
+Wooden walls and frames creak against the impact.
 The cacophony persists for approximately two minutes before slowly fading away, leaving only faint, but audible heavy breathing.]*

 "I-is it gone?
 Am I- *[hurried steps]* It's so... dark.
 Why is it s-so dark out there..."